functorz-tech/momen_doc/ui-design/design/components/select-view.md

 ### Usage Scenario

-The Select View component can be used when an 'option' selection is required, and it provides selected/unselected, single/multiple-choice functions.
+The Select View component can be used when an 'option' is required, and it provides selected/unselected, single/multiple-choice functions.

-* Answer Options: blue text on a blue background when selected, black text on a white background when unselected
-* Product Category Selection
-* Business Type Selection

 <figure><img src="../../../.gitbook/assets/1280X1280 (6).png" alt="Usage example of select view component."><figcaption></figcaption></figure>